8 Mistakes to Avoid When Pursuing a Personal Injury Case

 Accidents happen all the time but no matter what type of accident has occurred, avoiding these common mistakes can help make your personal injury case stronger.

-1) Failing to report the accident to police
+1) Failing to report the accident to the police

 2) Failing to document the accident